AaltoUrbanWater/GisToSWMM5/README.txt

 to present them as attributes of a shapefile of runoff subcatchments the ExtractSubcatchmentResults.py tool can be used.

+To extract subcatchment polygons and routing between subcatchments from a SWMM input file (*.inp) the tool inp2gis.py can be used.
+The tool saves the subcatchments as a polygon shapefile and the routing between the subcatchment polygon centroids as a line shapefile.

 When using the GisToSWMM5 tool please refer to the publication:
 Warsta, L., Niemi, T. J., Taka, M., Krebs, G., Haahti, K., Koivusalo,